codecooperative/2019-fellowship/resources/class-0/README.md

 * Join the `#2019-fellowship` channel!
 * Start chatting :)

+## What is HTML?

+TODO: Brief overview of what HTML is, maybe something from here? [http://www.goodellgroup.com/tutorial/chapter1.html](http://www.goodellgroup.com/tutorial/chapter1.html)

 ## Set up your User Guide

 ### What is a User Guide?